Bilka2/GetFirst2Sentences/README.md

 # GetFirst2Sentences

-Abandoned WIP of a mediawiki extension that was supposed to be used to get the first 2 sentences of a page from within a template using a magicword.
-Abandoned because php doesn't have proper regex match (returns true/false instead of a match).

-Looks like it IS possible to match properly: http://php.net/manual/en/function.preg-match.php

->You use the $matches argument to get the matches.
-If you are just setting it equal to the function then you are getting if it passes the regex provided.

->So preg_match("expression", "string", $matches) would put the matches in $matches.
-Same for preg_match_all.
+A mediawiki extension that adds a magicword that gets the first 2 sentences of a page, which can then for example be used to populate the description meta tag using another extension.

+Magicword: {{GETFIRST2SENTENCES}} (case insensitve)

+Removes links from the string before returning it.